 - Software only available to Argonne employees upon request.
 External collaborators cannot use this software.

 - Group License

 - License paid for by one or more groups

-Open Source and Site License software can be used by all users.
-Group License software is only available to groups that pay for it.
-If you are a member of a group that pays for a particular software license and would like access to it, ask your PI to email us at firstname.lastname@example.org asking us to add you to the group.
+Open Source and LCRC License software can be used by all users.
+Group License software is only available to groups that pay for it while Site License software is only available to Argonne employees.
+If you are a member of a group that pays for a particular software license and would like access to it, ask your PI to email us at [email protected] asking us to add you to the group.